Skip to main content

 How to use this page

-Use the timeline and email templates for a standard rollout: save the date, launch, mid-challenge nudge.
+Use the timeline and email templates for a standard rollout: open the join window two weeks before launch, celebrate launch day (with a heads-up if you reset everyone’s miles), then a mid-challenge nudge.
+People can keep joining at any time.
 For a try-before-you-buy option with a small free pilot, open Running a pilot? below.

 Suggested Timeline for Your Challenge